The Gift

 Who?

-“Did you send us a wedding card and tickets to the West End Show?”
+“Did you send us a wedding card and tickets to a America’s Got Talent show?”
 Susan asked her friend.

-Susan and Peter then called all their family and friends and asked them the same question.
-But nobody said they knew anything about it.
+Susan and Peter then called all their family and friends, asking them the same question.
+However nobody said they knew anything about it.

 All week long the couple wondered who the gift giver was.

-On Saturday, Susan and Peter went to the show.
-It was a great performance, and they had a wonderful evening.
+That Saturday, Susan and Peter went to the show.
+They watched some great and not-so-great performances, and had a memorable evening.

-When they returned home they found their front gate and the front door of their house broken open.
-Rushing inside, they found their home had been ransacked.
+When they returned home, they found their front gate and the front door of their house had been smashed open.
+Rushing inside, they found their living room and kitchen ransacked.
 The bookshelves had been toppled over . . . the sofa and armchairs overturned . . . dishes were broken on the floor.

 Not only that, but everything of value was missing: their computers, TV, gold jewelry, cash, stereo, suits, shoes.